 Recipient agencies may require additional paperwork in their policies and procedures, however this document summarizes paperwork required by federal regulation for program entry.
 The RICOC encourages its recipient agencies to be as low-barrier as possible while aligning with federal regulations.

-[The remainder of this page is intentionally blank, please find the updated CES Housing referral form on the following 2 pages.
-Please note, the CES Housing referral form is a total of 3 pages, however, page 3 remains unchanged from the previous and therefore is not included in this addendum; it is the chronic homelessness documentation checklist.]
+[The remainder of this page is intentionally blank, please find the updated CES Housing referral form on the following 5 pages.]